-This condition is not really coccydynia, as the coccyx is not involved.
+This condition (also known as pudendal neuralgia) is not really coccydynia, as the coccyx is not involved.
 But it can be a cause of pain when sitting, and so can be confused with coccyx pain.

 The pudendal nerve carries senations from the external genitals, the lower rectum, and the perineum (between the genitals and the anus).
 Neuropathy is disease of or damage to nerves, so pudendal neuropathy can cause symptoms in any of these areas.
 Some people have mostly rectal pain, sometimes with defecation problems.
 Others have mostly pain in the perineum or genitals.
 The symptoms may include stabbing, twisting or burning pain, pins and needles, numbness or hypersensitivity.
 Usually the symptoms are made worse by sitting, and better by either standing or lying down.